 economic self-sufficiency, including financial education, adult basic education, and

 vocational and employability training.

 - Community Development Purpose:

-- Grants are awarded to support the grant program goals outline above, which are Strong Local Economies,
+- Grants are awarded to support the grant program goals outlined above, which are: Entrepreneurship & Small Business Development,

 - Tax Status:

 - Eligibility is limited to 501(c)(3) nonprofit organizations that are currently

 implementing or planning to implement programs, services, and initiatives that

 are consistent with the community development goals identified above.